kubernetes/ingress-nginx/docs/user-guide/third-party-addons/opentracing.md

 Enables requests served by NGINX for distributed tracing via The OpenTracing Project.

-Using the third party module [opentracing-contrib/nginx-opentracing](https://github.com/opentracing-contrib/nginx-opentracing) the NGINX ingress controller can configure NGINX to enable [OpenTracing](http://opentracing.io) instrumentation.
+Using the third party module [opentracing-contrib/nginx-opentracing](https://github.com/opentracing-contrib/nginx-opentracing) the Ingress-Nginx Controller can configure NGINX to enable [OpenTracing](http://opentracing.io) instrumentation.
 By default this feature is disabled.

 ## Usage